NateTheGreatt/bitECS/README.md

 ## System

-Systems are a function which is run against a world.
-Used to update componenet state of entities, or anything else.
+Systems are functions and are run against a world to update componenet state of entities, or anything else.

 Queries are used inside of systems to obtain a relevant set of entities and perform operations on their component data.